AceRNorth/gdsims/docs/sphinx/_sources/index.rst

 For those comfortable with C++ programming, a code-based option also exists.

-More details on both options can be found in the Vignettes and User Guide.
+More details on both options can be found in the :doc:`tutorials/tutorials_root` and User Guide.

 .. warning::